ty-porter/intellihash/README.md

 ### Options

 - **enabled**
-  - Whether SmartHash is enabled or not
+  - Whether Intellihash is enabled or not
   - You may wish to set this conditionally, such as enabling it only in a test environment
     - i.e. `config.enabled = Rails.env.test?`
-  - **NOTE**: Once SmartHash is enabled, it cannot easily be disabled.
-Enable SmartHash with caution.
+  - **NOTE**: Once Intellihash is enabled, it cannot easily be disabled.
+Enable Intellihash with caution.
 - **default_format**
   - Valid values: `:sym, :symbol, :str, :string, :any`
   - This determines the default storage and retrieval options
 - **smart_by_default**
   - Whether newly created hashes are smart
-  - When `false`, new hashes can still be converted to smart hashes via `hash.is_smart = true` or `hash.to_smart_hash!`
+  - When `false`, new hashes can still be converted to smart hashes via `hash.is_smart = true` or `hash.to_intellihash!`

 ### Rails

-Place the above configuration in an initializer (such as `config/initializers/smart_hash.rb`)
+Place the above configuration in an initializer (such as `config/initializers/intellihash.rb`)

 ## Usage

-### Instantiating a SmartHash
+### Instantiating an Intellihash

-If you've configured SmartHash `smart_by_default = true`, you need to do nothing else as _all_ new hashes are SmartHashes.
+If you've configured Intellihash `smart_by_default = true`, you need to do nothing else as _all_ new hashes are Intellihashes.

-However, if you prefer not to use this configuration, you can create a SmartHash from any existing hash:
+However, if you prefer not to use this configuration, you can create an Intellihash from any existing hash:

 ```ruby
 hash = { foo: :bar }